 A financial advisor who demonstrates his Innovation Advantage by consistently presenting unique and well-researched options that coincide with his client’s individual interests will never be perceived as replaceable.
 And so forth.

-The fact is, a financial advisor, or even an insurance, travel or ticket-booking agent must find ways to distinguish themselves beyond the service they provide….not just during the initial sales process, but equally importantly on an ongoing basis to keep their clients from going elsewhere.
+The fact is, a financial advisor, insurance or ticket-booking agent, or even an IT team must find ways to distinguish themselves beyond the services they provide….not just during the initial sales process, but equally importantly on an ongoing basis to keep their clients from going elsewhere.

 Here’s what it comes down to...